rstarksmith/project-phase-1/Notes.md

-Author Sara J. Maas fan page to log books read from the collection.
+Author Sara J. Maas fan page that allows you to filter each collection to the DOM.
 ### Features
     * Form to get book by title to display on page (submit - GET)
         - Displays img, title, page count?, series?